More of the Same: Persistent Representational Harms Under Increased Representation: Results and Analysis

-We analyze the change in the Subset Representation Bias Score from GPT-3.5 to GPT-4o-mini and observe that, on average, the similarity between statistically significant words associated with associated gender and specified gender is higher in GPT-4o-mini compared to GPT-3.5. \Cref{fig:bias-amplification} illustrates the percentage change between the two models, with occupations such as ``software engineer,'' ``cook,'' and ``chef'' showing a 100\% increase in similarity across both genders.
-This finding indicates that the transition from GPT-3.5 to GPT-4o-mini has amplified biases in the similarity between associated and specified genders.
+We analyze the change in the SRB Score from GPT-3.5 to GPT-4o-mini and observe that, on average, the similarity between statistically significant words associated with associated gender and specified gender is higher in GPT-4o-mini compared to GPT-3.5 and that this difference is statistically significant (see \Cref{tab:stat-significance-by-gender-btwn-gpt-3.5-and-gpt-4o-mini} for more details). \Cref{fig:bias-amplification} illustrates the percentage change between the two models, with occupations such as ``software engineer,'' ``cook,'' and ``chef'' showing a $100$\% increase in similarity across both genders.
+This finding indicates that the transition from GPT-3.5 to GPT-4o-mini may have amplified biases in the similarity between associated and specified genders.